Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

-4-isalpha.c file checks if a given character is an alphabet Function print_sign prints the sign of a number i.e +, 0, -1 5-sign.c prints the sign of a number using the print_sign function
+4-isalpha.c file checks if a given character is an alphabet Function print_sign prints the sign of a number i.e +, 0, -1 5-sign.c prints the sign of a number using the print_sign function Function _abs computes absolute value of an integer 6-abs.c file computes the absolute value of an interger using _abs function